xyntechx/xyntechx/README.md

 Hi there 👋 I'm Nyx (a.k.a. [xyntechx](https://xyntechx.com))!
-I'm an undergraduate AI researcher and government tech scholar interested in representation learning, embodied intelligence, and responsible AI.
+I'm an undergraduate AI researcher and government tech scholar interested in RL, planning, and LLMs for code generation and embodied intelligence.

 🐻 B.S.
 Electrical Engineering & Computer Sciences (Honors) @ UC Berkeley